Abhishek-Kumar07/Patient_Registration_App/README.md

-# Patient Registration App
+Patient Registration App
+## Overview

-This is a frontend-only patient registration app built with React.js and Pglite for persistent storage using IndexedDB.
-The app allows users to register patients, view the list of registered patients, and delete them as needed.
+A simple web application for patient registration, built with React.js and Pglite (IndexedDB), providing persistent storage for patient data.
+It allows users to register new patients, view a list of registered patients, and delete patients.

 ## Features

-- **Patient Registration:** Users can enter details like name, age, gender, date of birth, contact, and address to register new patients.
-- **Patient List Display:** Registered patients are displayed in a table with their details.
-- **Delete Patient:** Users can delete a patient from the list by clicking the delete button next to their name.
-- **Persistent Storage:** Data is stored locally using IndexedDB through Pglite, ensuring persistence even after a page refresh.
+Patient Registration: Form to register patients with fields like Name, Age, Gender, DOB, Contact, and Address.

+View Registered Patients: Displays a table of all registered patients.

+Delete Patient: Option to delete patients from the database.

 ## Technologies Used

-- **React.js:** For building the UI and handling user interactions.
-- **Pglite:** A lightweight, frontend-only SQL database for data storage.
-- **Vite:** A fast build tool for React projects.
+React.js: Frontend framework.

+Pglite: Library to store data in IndexedDB.

+Vite: Build tool for fast development.

+## Setup Instructions
+Prerequisites
+Ensure you have the following installed:

+Node.js (v16.x or above)

+NPM/Yarn

-## How to Run the Project
+## Steps to Run the Project

 1. Clone the repository:
    termnal: